 Once registered and paired via Bluetooth and WiFi (2.4GHz) the app is surprisingly simple.
 The vacuum is responsive and quick on its feet to do the job at hand.
 There are options to enable voice assistant, schedule a timer and set the preferred cleaning mode.

 If you feel particularly creative, you can manually drive the robot around or carry it to a place to perform a spot clean.
-I wasn’t sure if the robot can generate maps, considering the lack of optical sensors but, to my surprise once the clean has started, the robot was quick and precise to draw the map of the surrounding based on the paths already travelled.
+I wasn’t sure if the robot could generate maps, considering the lack of optical sensors but, to my surprise once the clean had started, the robot was quick and precise to draw the map of the surroundings based on the paths already travelled.

 One thing, that got my instant attention was the credentials listed to interact with Tuya.
 I promptly removed the vacuum from the OKP app (who needs 20 apps right?) and tried to add the vacuum via the Tuya app.
 It turns out, that the vacuum can be added with basic functionality retained.